-■NOTE: To aid in installing, it is recommended that the assemblies be kept together and in order.
+■NOTE: To aid in installing, keep the assemblies together and in order.

-■NOTE: For steps 1-6, refer to illustration Fl639A.
+■NOTE: For steps 1-6, refer to illustration FI639A.

 1. Remove the secondary driven shaft assembly (A) noting the location of the front and rear bearing locating pins and the center bearing locating ring.